-Either write-miss policy could be used with write through or write back.
-However, the write-back caches typically use the write allocate policy, hoping that subsequent write operations to this block only need to modify the cache.
-The write-through caches generally use the no-write allocate policy because subsequent write operations to this block still need to go to the memory.
+Since no data is returned to the requester during the write operations, a decision needs to be made on write misses.
+Write misses can be divided into two policies according to whether the data is loaded into the cache when they occur: \textit{write allocate} or \textit{no-write allocate}.
+Either write-miss policy can be used with write-through or write-back.
+However, write-back caches typically use the write allocate policy, hoping that subsequent write operations to this block will only need to modify the cache.
+Write-through caches generally use the no-write allocate policy because subsequent write operations to this block still need to go to the memory.

-\section{THREAT MODEL AND ASSUMPTIONS}
+\section{Threat Model and Assumptions}

 In this paper, we demonstrate how to use the replacement latency difference to construct our covert channels.
-When the victim has secret-dependent data access, the covert channels can be extended to side channels \cite{Bonneau2006,Osvik2006a,Xiong2020c,Briongos2019,Gruss2016a,Yarom2014,Liu2015,Yan2019}.
+When the victim has secret-dependent data access, covert channels can be extended to side channels \cite{Bonneau2006,Briongos2019,Yarom2014,Liu2015,Yan2019}.